ConfigurationAgents

 Do not configure notification triggers (Slack, SMTP, etc.) on agents.
 Only docker and dockercompose triggers are supported in agent mode.
 Notification triggers must be configured on the controller.

-You do not need to define DD_TRIGGER_DOCKER_* on the controller for each agent.
+You do not need to define DD_ACTION_DOCKER_* on the controller for each agent.
 During the handshake, the controller automatically discovers the agent's triggers and creates internal proxies.
-The controller only needs its own DD_TRIGGER_DOCKER_* for updating containers on its local host.
+The controller only needs its own DD_ACTION_DOCKER_* for updating containers on its local host.

 Features in Agent Mode